2 Days in Québec City- Enjoying European Charm in Canada

 Getting There: Old Québec is about a 30 minute drive from Jean Lesage International Airport.
 Both taxis and Uber are available at the airport.
 There is a fixed rate of $35.10 for taxis going downtown and to Old Québec.

 Citadelle de Québec: The Citadel is open year round and can be visited by guided tour only.
-Admission is $18 for adults and tours are available in English and French.
-For up to date hours and fees visit the Citadelle’s website.
+Admission is $22 for adults and tours are available in English and French.
+To confirm the current hours and fees visit the Citadelle’s website.

 Ferry: The Québec City-Levis ferry operates year round from 6:00 am-2:20 am.
-There are frequent departures throughout the day, usually 2/hour but up to 3 during peak times.
-One-way tickets cost $3.75 for adults.
+There are frequent departures throughout the day, usually 2 per hour but up to 3 during peak times.
+One-way tickets cost $4.05 for adults.
 You can find the current schedule and prices here.

 Montmorency Falls Park: There is no admission fee to visit Montmorency Falls Park, but there is a charge for parking.
 Additional charges apply for the zipline, via ferrata, and cable car.